netsutthriuk/datascience_bootcamp-8/README.md

-Yoy can find me on LinkedIn: https://www.linkedin.com/in/netsutthiruk/
+You can find me on LinkedIn: https://www.linkedin.com/in/netsutthiruk/